tranhelen/tranhelen/_posts/2016-08-08-rinseandrepeat.md

 	<div class="grid">
 	    <div class="grid__item push--one--two-twelfths one--eight-twelfths push--two--two-tenths two--six-tenths">
 	    	<p>There are three templates to this website: a homepage, a square subpage, and blog singles.
-They use basically the same styles all the way through but the squares get a fancy background picture.
+They use  the same styles all the way through but the square templates get a fancy background picture.
 This will make them easier to create going forward if I need anymore new pages.</p>
 	    </div>
 	</div>